mnomn/recaller/README.md

 # Route2cloud

+It is designed to let small devices (IoT) in a local network send its data to external servers which requires protocols and security not supported by the device.

-A service that listens for http POST or PUT and re-sends messages to another url.
+This service listens to insecure http POST or PUT and re-sends messages to another host.
 The resend can append security and use a different schema: http, https or mqtt.
 It is also possible to add username and password, http headers or certificates.

-It is designed to let small devices (IoT) in a local network send its data to external servers which requires protocols and security not supported by the device.
+The input body must be in JSON format.
+By default the body is resent as it came in.
+It is posible to reformat it with templates and overwrite Contant-Type.

 ## Example